nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_state_pm.rst

 In nRF Desktop, the |ble_state_pm| is responsible for blocking power off when there is at least one active Bluetooth® connection.

+For more information about the Bluetooth configuration in the nRF Desktop, see the :ref:`nrf_desktop_bluetooth_guide` documentation.

 Module events
 *************